eliekawerk/udacity/Self-Driving Car Engineer Nanodegree/VehicleDetectionTracking-P5/README.md

 Project is implemented in two jupyter notebooks:

-- In [Train SVM Classifier](Train SVM Classifier.ipynb) cars data is processed and used to train a SVM classifier.
+- In [Train SVM Classifier](notebooks/Train SVM Classifier.ipynb) cars data is processed and used to train a SVM classifier.
-- In [Vehicle Detection and Tracking](Vehicle Detection and Tracking.ipynb) a Classifier trained above is used in sliding window fashion on image pyramids to detect and track cars in the given video.
+- In [Vehicle Detection and Tracking](notebooks/Vehicle Detection and Tracking.ipynb) the Classifier trained above is used in sliding window fashion on image pyramids to detect and track cars in the given video.

 ## Report